Nurse Aide Training Programs in Colorado

 Questions, Comments, Suggestions

-Arami on September 02, 2009 at 07:02 PM
+Arami on September 02, 2013 at 07:02 PM

 How long can you wait after completing a CNA course in Colorado to take the state exam?
 For example, would you need to retake a CNA program if one year passed?

-Admin on September 03, 2009 at 08:46 AM
+Admin on September 03, 2013 at 08:46 AM

 As far as I know there is no time limit requirement to challenge the CNA examination in Colorado after you complete a nursing assistant training course however, once you submit an application for certification by examination, you have two years to take the state exam.
-Example: you completed a CNA training course in 2006 and did not submit an application to test to the state of Colorado.
-Three years pass by (it is now 2009) and you decide to challenge the exam.
+Example: you completed a CNA training course in 2011 and did not submit an application to test to the state of Colorado.
+Three years pass by and you decide to challenge the exam.
 You complete and submit an application to test.
 From this date on you have two years (twenty-four months) to challenge the exam.
 If you do not take the test within the two year period, your paperwork is discarded.
 You must apply again, and submit a new set of exam fees if you wish to challenge the certification test in the future.
 You should contact the Colorado Nurse Aide Registry at (303) 894-2442 to make sure that this information is correct and also to get answers to any other questions you may have.
 Good luck!

 I am a registered nurse from the Philippines.
 Can I take the CNA exam in Massachusetts or do I still need to take up CNA classes before I can take the CNA test?